-Semester Code Course Title of the Hours Credits Max.
-Internal External Semester Code course Course Hours creuits marks marks marks Π 20UVC2CC4 Core - IV NEW MEDIA 3 3 100 25 75
+Semester Code Course Title of the Course Hours Credits Max. marks Internal marks External marks II 20UVC2CC4 Core - IV NEW MEDIA 3 2 100 25 75

-1. Understanding the new media.
+- 1. Understanding the new media.

-2. Describe the role of new media.
+- 2. Describe the role of new media.

-- 3. Classification of social media. - 4.
-Understanding the E publishing concepts. - 5.
-Interpretation of new media in various sectors.
+- 3. Classification of social media.

+- 4. Understanding the E publishing concepts.

+- 5. Interpretation of new media in various sectors.